mitchellspryn/magellan-core/workspace/README.md

 This will generate the following visualizations:
 * **echo.pcd**: The original file, echoed out to disk.
 * **debug.pcd**: The voxelized cloud.
 Points that are traversable are marked in green, untraversable are red, and cones are in various other colors (purple, yellow, etc).
+Areas without points do not have enough data to determine the traversability.
 * **matrix.bmp**: The generated occupancy matrix.
 This is what is emitted and consumed by the planner.
+The color scheme follows that of the debug point cloud in debug.pcd.

 The clouds can be viewed with pcl_viewer:
 ```